 So, what kind of photo is considered good for this purpose?
 First and most importantly, they should be photos you like.
 A picture of your mom smiling is much better than her ID card poker face (unless you have a great story associated with that poker face!).
 They should also be large enough, and not blurry — the face should be at least 1000 pixels high, which allows me to see the fine details.
 The picture shouldn’t have any saturated white or black areas.
 If you can, it’s also great if it has a harmonious colour palette, different light sources…

 And, last but not least, the photos shouldn’t look “flat”: the model’s face should look like a 3D object.
 On the two paintings above, you can get a good idea of the 3D shape of the models’ faces (it’s very obvious on the first painting, but still visible on the second one), and that’s something you should make sure is also visible in your photo.
 Basically, if your model has a pale skin, don’t take a picture of them in grey weather using a phone camera, and don’t shoot photos at night using your camera flash.

 Now that you have your good-looking photo, half of the work is done, congratulations!
 It’s now my turn to start working.
 After you send me your photo and your ideas of what the finished portrait should look like (digital or traditional medium, stylistic reference from my own portfolio, additional references for other objects or people you’d like to see included in the painting,…), I’ll give you my price as well as an estimated time to completion.
 To give you a better idea, digital portraits start around 200€, but this base price will increase for half-body portraits, for additional people or objects in the picture, if you want a more detailed piece or intend to print it in a large format, and so on.
-Oil or acrylic portraits are usually more expensive, and charcoal a bit cheaper.
+Charcoal is about the same price as digital, and oils or acrylics are more expensive.